 To compute the ground-truth binary values of the occupancy plane $O_{z}^{H\times W}$ at depth $z$, let $[x, y, 1]$ be a homogeneous pixel coordinate on the given image $I$.
 Given a depth $z$ of interest, the homogeneous pixel coordinate can be unprojected into the 3D space coordinate $[x_z, y_z, z] = z \cdot \pi^{-1}([x, y, 1])$, where $\pi(\cdot)$ denotes the perspective projection.

-Note, this unprojection deviates from prior human mesh reconstruction works~\cite{Zheng2019DeepHuman3H, Saito2019PIFuPI, Saito2020PIFuHDMP, He2020GeoPIFuGA} that assume an orthogonal projection with a weak-perspective camera.
+Note, this unprojection differs from prior human mesh reconstruction works~\cite{Zheng2019DeepHuman3H, Saito2019PIFuPI, Saito2020PIFuHDMP, He2020GeoPIFuGA} that assume an orthogonal projection with a weak-perspective camera.
 Instead, we utilize a perspective camera for more general use cases.

 From 3D meshes available in the training data we obtain a 3D point's ground-truth occupancy value as follows: